MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 1. Log in to **Device A** using the **Administrator Username** and **Administrator Password** included in the **Credentials Sheet** located in your kit.
 2. Connect to your school's Wi-Fi network or connect with a local Ethernet connection.
-3. Register both devices with the hardware manufacturer to activate the manufacturer's warranty.
+3. Note the serial numbers on the Trial in a Box devices and register both devices with the hardware manufacturer to activate the manufacturer's warranty.

 </br>